undp/digital-development-compass/data_manifest_instructions.md

 First, we need to describe where we want the data from, and how to process it.
 That's where the `data_manifest.csv` comes in!

 Each row in the `data_manifest.csv` file will download data from a single url.
+Ideally, there should be one data file per row.
+This not only ensures that the GitHub action works more quickly (by only fetching a data file once), but also affords us full flexibility to slice and dice the ingested and processed data later on.

 Let's look at a few example rows: